kubevirt/hostpath-provisioner-operator/README.md

 $ sudo chcon -t container_file_t -R /var/hpvolumes
 ```

+Another way to configure SELinux when using OpenShift is using a [MachineConfig](./contrib/machineconfig-selinux-hpp.yaml).

 ## Deployment in OpenShift
 The operator will create the appropriate SecurityContextConstraints for the hostpath provisioner to work and assign the ServiceAccount to that SCC.
 This operator will only work on OpenShift 4 and later (Kubernetes >= 1.12).